SekiroSake/angular2Prac/README.md

 ## How to Run
 * Update environment of nodejs and npm
+     - $ npm install -g npm stable
-     - npm install -g typescript
+     - $ npm install -g typescript
-     - npm install -g typings
+     - $ npm install -g typings
-* for first init, npm install
+* for first init, $ npm install
-* npm start   , project will be loaded in watch mode
+* $ npm start   , project will be loaded in watch mode

 # All in one CheatSheet
 ### Creating Components